 (1) Develop recommendations for the improvement of criminal justice and delinquency and gang prevention activity throughout the state.

-(2) Identify, promote, and provide technical assistance relating to evidence-based programs, practices, and innovative projects consistent with the mission of the board.
+(2) Identify, promote, and provide technical assistance relating to evidence-based programs, practices, and promising and innovative projects consistent with the mission of the board.

 (3) Receive and disburse federal funds, and perform all necessary and appropriate services in the performance of its duties as established by federal acts.